gautric/DroolsAutomatedTest/README.md

 We could also use some other providers like a CSV file or Database.
 To parse Excel file we gonna use [Zerocell](https://github.com/creditdatamw/zerocell) library providing a very simple and flexible Excel reader.

-Class _DroolsBatchFactoryTest_ is the principal class (the factory).
-It reads Excel file, loads it into a list of _ItemUnitTestRow_ and create a list of test case _DroolsUnitTestExecutor_.
+ _DroolsBatchFactoryTest_  class is the principal class (the factory).
+It reads Excel file, loads it into a list of _ItemUnitTestRow_ and create a list of test case excutor _DroolsUnitTestExecutor_.
 Class _DroolsUnitTestExecutor_ provides the main function to validate a test, will use _ItemUnitTestRow_ to create some input parameters, execute Drools engine and reuse _ItemUnitTestRow_ for testing the result.
 This class should manage the whole test flow and, must be robust and reliable.

 ## Maven Mode